top of page

 There are many fruit juices in the shops all claiming to be super healthy and good for you.

 If you have ever squeezed a fresh orange you will know to get a whole glass you would need to squeeze quite a few oranges, you wouldn't think of eating all of these oranges now would you?
-Orange juice or apple juice or whatever, is extra sweet and tasty and if you drank a glass of this you wouldn't give it another thought.
+Orange juice or apple juice or whatever, is extra sweet and tasty and if you drank a glass of this you may think you are doing the right thing and its a good way of getting some fruit into you.

 HOW CAN I EAT LESS SUGAR?
 WHERE TO START?

 We have to try and take small steps, to change the way our brains think about food.
-It takes approximately 2 months to change a habit but it will be so worth it.
+It takes approximately 2 months to change a habit but i promise you its so worth it.

 1/ don't wait until you're hungry to eat, when you are hungry the body craves sugar as a fast pick me up and it will do that but then leave you feeling sleepy and craving more.

-2/ Choose a sugar free version of your soft drink or try sparkling mineral water instead. don't add sugar to your tea and coffee or if its just to hard to drink it without and go cold turkey, start by cutting down on one tea spoon every week.
+2/ try sparkling mineral water instead of sugary drinks, add a slice of lemon or lime, add some fresh mint, or a small amount of no added sugar cordial to sparkling water.
+Avoid adding sugar to your tea and coffee or if its just to0 hard to drink it without, start by reducing by one tea spoon every other week.

 5/ if its too much to cut out sugary sweets straight away chose a smaller packer or a single